-Textile Exchange will begin a pilot project to allow multi-site certification to be audited on a sampling basis in 2021.
+Textile Exchange has published a pilot project policy that allows auditing on a sampling basis.
+Piloting will occur in 2023-2024.
 This will be documented in CCS-107 Policy for Multi-Site Certification with Sampling of Sites.

 Group certification is intended for organizations which are managing the certification for a number of independent small companies.
 An organization may manage a group certification for companies they regularly do business with (e.g. suppliers), or for companies which they have no other relationship with outside of the certification group.
-Group certification will start to be possible with a pilot project which Textile Exchange will begin in 2021.
+Group certification will start to be possible with a pilot project which Textile Exchange will begin in 2022.
+Piloting will occur in 2023-2024.
 This will be documented in CCS-106 Policy for Supply Chain Group Certification.